-The Wittenberg Eco-House celebrates another year of living sustainably and is home to five Wittenberg students during the 2013-2014 school year: Nathan Dillahunt, co-Prime Minister of PoWER, Jacob Kuntz, Chris Navarre, Jarod Vance, and Andrew Ziminski, co-Prime Minister of PoWER.
+The Wittenberg Eco-House celebrates another year of living sustainably and is home to five Wittenberg students during the 2013-2014 school year: Nathan Dillahunt, PoWER Magistrate to the Sustainability Task Force, Jacob Kuntz, Chris Navarre, Jarod Vance, and Andrew Ziminski, Secretary, PoWER.
 Started up in 2009 by the initiatives of faculty and students combined, with no small dose of vision from past PoWER president David Donofrio (’09), the EcoHouse is a reality at Wittenberg.
 The house is located at 484 N. Wittenberg Ave. and has housed past residents: Maura Hauer, former Green Senator Michael LaCagnin, Jessica Weaver, Matt Parker, Ben Johnson, Zack Stewart, Nate Bennink, and former PoWER Presidents Emily Dick, Brandon Pytel, and Isaac Wittmann.
 The house benefits from the savvy guidance of faculty advisor Dr. Rick Incorvati, and from the encouragement of Associate Dean for Residence Life Mark DeVilbiss.

 No, the EcoHouse is not all decked out with the latest in photovoltaic panels, passive solar water heating contraptions, geothermal climate control, or indoor vermiculture composting equipment.
 Rather, 484 N. Wittenberg is a typical Springfield residence with one key difference: these Wittenberg students living there have each signed an agreement that will guide their living habits for the coming year.
 The contract states that they will live an earth friendly lifestyle as both a testing ground and beacon for all Wittenberg residence.

 · maintaining an on-site garden and a compost bin;